50 Participants Needed

 The trial protocol does not specify if you need to stop taking your current medications.
 However, you cannot be on more than 10 mg per day of prednisone (or equivalent) or other immune-suppressive drugs within 7 days before starting the study treatment.

-What data supports the effectiveness of the drug Invikafusp Alfa + Sacituzumab Govitecan for breast cancer?
+What evidence suggests that Invikafusp Alfa + Sacituzumab Govitecan might be an effective treatment for breast cancer?

 This trial is for adults with certain advanced solid tumors, including specific breast, ovarian, prostate cancers, and non-small cell lung cancer.
 Participants should have tried standard treatments without success or experienced severe side effects.
 They must not be receiving CNS disease treatment beyond a low dose of steroids and should not have leptomeningeal disease or spinal cord compression.